isakrs/isakrs/README.md

 - 👋 Hi, I’m @isakrs
 - 👀 I’m interested in algorithm design, effective processes and readable code.
-Hoping to run my own large software company with friends one day.
+Hoping to run my own software company one day.
 - 🌱 I’m currently learning full stack, coming from a data science back ground, I need to sharpen my infrastructure and frontend skills.
 - 💞️ I’m looking to collaborate on job related repos.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/isakrathestoere/)